 One of the main targets is to find the lowest possible radiation dose with the Artis zee ceiling for the patient.
-Without scientific proof we have initially "However if you can avoid second treatments due to optimized procedures then it is definitely one factor to improve cost effectiveness and also patient satisfaction.
-For our understanding the patient is clearly in the focus."
+Without "However if you can avoid second treatments due to optimized procedures then it is definitely one factor in improving costeffectiveness as well as patient satisfaction.
+The way we see it, the patient is clearly in the focus."

-Professor Maurice Stephan Michel, M.D., Head of the Urology Department at the University Hospital of Mannheim, Mannheim, Germany.
+Professor Maurice Stephan Michel, M.D., Head of the Urology Department at the University Hospital of Mannheim, Mannheim, Germany scientific proof we have initially achieved very good results with the new Artis zee regarding radiation dose and image quality when we compare it with the old system for identical procedures.